rufinag/Parallel-Computing/README.md

 # Parallel-Computing
-A collection of parallel codes using OpenMP
+A collection of codes parallelized using OpenMP